solana-foundation/developer-content/content/courses/intro-to-solana/intro-to-cryptography.md

 - `@solana/web3.js` provides helper functions for creating a brand new keypair, or for constructing a keypair using an existing secret key.

-## Lesson
+# Lesson

-### Symmetric and Asymmetric Cryptography
+## Symmetric and Asymmetric Cryptography

-'Cryptography' the study of hiding information.
+'Cryptography' is literally the study of hiding information.
 There are two main types of cryptography you'll encounter day to day:

 **Symmetric Cryptography** is where the same key is used to encrypt and decrypt.
 It's hundreds of years old and has been used by everyone from the ancient